jython/jython/README.txt

 Jython: Python for the Java Platform

-Welcome to Jython 2.7.1!
+Welcome to Jython 2.7.2a1.

-This is the final release of the 2.7.1 version of Jython.
+This is an alpha release of the 2.7.2 version of Jython.
 Along with language and runtime compatibility with CPython 2.7, Jython 2.7 provides substantial support of the Python ecosystem.
 This includes built-in support of pip/setuptools (you can use with bin/pip) and a